National Latine Playwrights Award

 - Submissions of a single script can be sent via email to NLPA@atc.org.

 - Include a cover letter of no more than one page describing the play’s developmental history and how the play fits into the playwright’s broader career trajectory.

-Established in 1995, the National Latine Playwrights Award is unique in both its longevity and prescience.
 Previous recipients include Kristoffer Diaz (Pulitzer Prize Finalist), Marisela Treviño Orta (Pen Center USA Literary Award recipient), Caridad Svich (2012 Obie Award winner), Carlos Murillo (National Playwright Residency Program Mellon Foundation), Octavio Solis (NEA Fellowship), Karen Zacarías (Helen Hayes Award recipient) and Luis Alfaro (MacArthur Fellowship or “genius” grant recipient).
 Of the past 26 recipients, only two have not yet gone on to productions across the United States and around the world.
 ATC’s long history of recognizing Latine voices is echoed in its embrace of new work that does not neatly comport to genre, form, or subject.